Related Conditions

 Chronic Infections (Lyme & Coinfections)

-Some patients with endometriosis also carry chronic infections such as Lyme disease or related coinfections.
+Some patients with endometriosis also carry chronic infections such as Lyme disease or related bacterial or mold coinfections.
 These can create widespread pain, fatigue, and neurological symptoms that overlap with or intensify endo symptoms.
 Both conditions involve immune dysregulation and chronic inflammation, making them difficult to distinguish without careful testing.
 Addressing underlying infections can reduce total body inflammation and make endometriosis care more effective.

 Mold & Environmental Illness